 Karnataka floor test: List of MLAs who skipped session

-Bengaluru, July 18: A noisy debate is underway in the Karnataka Assembly ahead of the crucial trust vote which would decide the fate of the HD Kumaraswamy-led Congress-JDS coalition government.
+Bengaluru, July 18: A noisy debate is underway in the Karnataka Assembly ahead of the crucial trust vote which would decide the fate of the H D Kumaraswamy-led Congress-JDS coalition government.
 HDK regime is in a crisis which began on July 6 when 13 Congress and JDS MLAs resigned and left for Mumbai.
 The Speaker then refused to accept all the resignations saying some papers were not in order.
 The matter went to the Supreme Court which directed the Speaker to hasten the resignation process.
 In the mean time some other MLAs also resigned.
 MLA Anand Kumar Kumar had resigned a few days before July 6.

-Amid all this, DK Shivakumar reached Mumbai to convince MLAs to take back their resignations.
+Amid all this, D K Shivakumar reached Mumbai to convince MLAs to take back their resignations.
 Some MLAs gave contradictory statements, like MTB Nagraj who first said he would return to government and then rushed to Mumbai to join the rebels.

 Karnataka floor test LIVE: BJP objects over Siddaramaiah's 'lengthy' prologue

-Similarly, it emerged yesterday than Congress MLA Ramalinga Reddy decided to withdraw his resignation from the assembly and will vote in favour of the trust vote being sought by Chief Minister H D Kumaraswamy.
+Similarly, it emerged yesterday that Congress MLA Ramalinga Reddy decided to withdraw his resignation from the assembly and will vote in favour of the trust vote being sought by Chief Minister H D Kumaraswamy.

 All in all 16 MLAs are said to have expressed willingness to resign.
 The political situation without considering resignations and the rebel is thus - the ruling coalition's strength in the House is 117 -- Congress 78, JD(S) 37, BSP 1, and nominated 1, besides the Speaker.
 With the support of the two independents, the opposition BJP has 107 MLAs in the 225-member House.